samolego/ClientStorage/README.md

 Having a chestmonster?
 You'll be able to deal with it easily!

-**Are you an artist?
-Would you like to contribute?
-This mod really needs an icon, if you have an icon idea, please submit it :wink:.
-Thanks!**

 ### Features
 * toggle with a keybind
 * see all items in chests that are in your reach proximity